filip-husnik/pseudofinder/README.md

 ### Test

-With a single command, the entire Pseudofinder workflow can be run on the genome of <i>Candidatus Tremblaya Princeps</i> strain PCIT.
+With a single command, the entire Pseudofinder workflow can be run on the 139 kbp genome of <i>Candidatus</i> Tremblaya princeps strain PCIT.

 Simply enter the following command:

 ```
-python pseudofinder.py test --database /PATH/TO/NR/nr
+python3 pseudofinder.py test --database /PATH/TO/NR/nr
 ```
 The workflow will begin immediately and write the results to a timestamped folder found in ```/pseudo-finder/test/```.